dlewis2017/ModernReact_Redux-Udemy/README.md

 <header><h1><b>Projects from React-Redux Udemy course</b></h1></header>

-This course introduces you to the basics of React and Redux
+Learned the very basics of React and Redux

 <b>Link to course:</b> <a>https://bah.udemy.com/react-redux/learn/v4/overview </a>